tlswg/tls13-spec/draft-ietf-tls-tls13.md

   otherwise (e.g., {{RFC5081}}).

-- If the certificate_authorities list in the certificate request message was non-empty, one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.
+- If the certificate_authorities list in the certificate request message was non-empty, at least one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

 - The certificates MUST be signed using an acceptable signature